instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ```

 So, how it works from `Media Server` point of view:
-1. `Control Service` configures media room via `Control API`.
+1. `Control Service` configures media room via [`Control API`][Control API].
 2. `Media Server` provides all necessary information (URLs + credentials) for all room members.
 3. `User Application` passes credentials and other necessary stuff (like `<video>` elements) to `Web Client`.
-4. And voilà!
+4. ...and voilà!

 ### Transport considerations

-Although, signalling can be implemented on top of any transport, WebSocket suits the most since it provides small overhead reliable duplex connection, is widely adopted and supported.
+Although, signalling can be implemented on top of any transport, [WebSocket] suits the most since it provides small overhead reliable duplex connection, and is widely adopted and supported.

-### Protocol considerations
+### WebSocket considerations

 Existing best practices are recommended for final implementation:
-1. Message level `ping`/`pong`, since it is the most reliable way to detect connection loss (protocol level WebSocket `ping`/`pong` may disfunct due to browser implementation and is not exposed to `Web Client`).
+1. Message level `ping`/`pong`, since it is the most reliable way to detect connection loss (protocol level [WebSocket] `ping`/`pong` may disfunct due to browser implementation and is not exposed to `Web Client`).
-2. Reconnects, since [RTCPeerConnection] always outlives WebSocket connection in cases of network issues, and both parts should know when to dispose related resources.
+2. Reconnects, since [RTCPeerConnection] always outlives [WebSocket] connection in cases of network issues, and both parts should know when to dispose related resources.
 3. Using custom Close Frame Status Codes, to implement reliable send-and-close.

 ### Signalling Protocol considerations
 [signalling-protocol-considerations]: #signalling-protocol-considerations

 One of the main goals, is to make `Web Client` integration as easy as possible.
-This means less interaction between `User Application` and `Web Client`, and more interaction between `Web Client` and `Media Server`, quite verbose `Control Api` design.
+This means less interaction between `User Application` and `Web Client`, more interaction between `Web Client` and `Media Server`, and quite verbose [`Control API`][Control API] design.

 Having in mind, that `Media Server` already has user connection graph received from `Control Service` by the moment user connects, it is possible to establish all required connections without bothering `User Application`.
 Basically, connection establishment may not depend on interaction with `User Application` at all.